Lynsens/ALL-In-One_NLP_backtester/reports/progress_report_2.md

     * Drafted **Regarding Text Input** section of *Progress Report 2* with Mocun. `report`
     * Wrote **Background** section of *Progress Report 2*.
 It is mostly similar to what we have in *Progress Report 1* which involves Jiaqi's input. `report`
     * Wrote **Future Plan** and **Updated Management Plan** sections of *Progress Report 2*, however the it is just a reflection of our team discussion.  `report` `management`
+    * Registered and submitted abstract for SOURCE. `report`

 * **Jiaqi YU**
     * Researched the implementations of necessary components of stock market trading. `design`